The best brand videos aren’t about selling a product or service, so much as it is humanizing the brand itself, its personality, and culture.

 Visually dazzling and slick, the cartoon animation style cleverly incorporates the brand’s colors into the art and takes us on a ride, telling us the story behind the ride-sharing app.

 Notice how the story focuses only on people: the passengers, the drivers, and the entrepreneurs behind the app.

-his brings us back to a key factor in a brand video: it’s about humanizing the brand, expressing your company’s identity and personality.
+This brings us back to a key factor in a brand launch video: it’s about humanizing the brand, expressing your company’s identity and personality.

 Sometimes, your offering can appear deceptively simple on the surface, but staggeringly complex under the hood.

 This means that explaining why your offering is so good, can be quite a challenge.

 Brand video examples like this one by Buck, Qualcomm cleverly breaks down and explains the benefits of low latency in 5G.